+Agency: DEDC

+on passive income derived from their

+investments.

+Authority: Act 22 of the year 2012.

+Agency: DEDC

-Agency: DEDC Program: Puerto Rico Incentives Code (PRIC)
+Program: Puerto Rico Incentives Code (PRIC)

 Population served: Residents of the Island

 Program Description: Consolidate dozens of existing decrees, incentives, subsidies, refunds, or contributory or financial benefits.
 The incentives include laws for exports, manufacturing, agriculture, industries, entrepreneurship, and so on.

 Authority: Act 60 - 2019

+10000 2017

 Agency: DEDC

 Program: Unique Service Center (CUS)

 Population served: Entrepreneurs and individuals interested in establishing a business.

 Program Description: It was created with the objective of promoting entrepreneurship and local economic activity.
 The CUS is a customer service area that offers individualized guidance on the services and incentives available within the DEDC to entrepreneurs and those interested in establishing a business.

 Authority: DEDC

+· · · · · ·

+Agency: DEDC

-Agency: DEDC Program: Youth Development Program (PDJ) Population served: Youth between the ages of 13 to 29 years Program Description: Enrich knowledge, experiences, and foster an entrepreneurial mindset.
+Program: Youth Development Program (PDJ)

+Population served: Youth between the ages of 13 to 29 years

+Program Description: Enrich knowledge, experiences, and foster an entrepreneurial mindset.
 The PDJ aims to boost socioeconomic development and the overall well-being of youth.
+The goal is to

+Agency: DEDC

-The goal is to create new opportunities for young people, targeting the economic revitalization of Puerto Rico.
+create new opportunities for young people, targeting the economic revitalization of Puerto Rico.

 Authority: DEDC